 AUEHC’s primary objective is to build interest in cybersecurity within Auburn University’s student body.
 Our members are composed of freshmen to graduate students, each with an interest in different parts of the cybersecurity field.
 AUEHC is focused on developing a new wave of cybersecurity professionals.

-Over the past four years, we have taught Auburn University students cybersecurity principles through our participation in international security competitions, lectures on security topics, and practice with industry-standard security tools.
+Over the past seven years, we have taught Auburn University students cybersecurity principles through our participation in international security competitions, lectures on security topics, and practice with industry-standard security tools.

 Auburn Cyber Research Center